 The same type of problems are also encountered in large businesses, resulting in valuable lead flow is being wasted.
 We have seen extreme examples of this, even in companies with $250 million and up in revenues.

 Getting leads into the funnel

 A major aspect that characterizes a successful sales funnel is that it behaves as if there is a powerful magnetic attraction pulling leads into it.

 Some sales funnels are so powerful that anyone that gets near their entrance is literally sucked into it by the force of nature.
 Things like free car, only a hundred applicants will be entered into this contest, will have an incredibly high interest rate and will be over subscribed in minutes on the internet.

 Other products have more narrow interest and are more narrowly targeted and may take weeks to build a size-able sales funnel.
 And it depends on the scale of the business, their marketing strategy, how the product was positioned, what the competition looks like, and many other factors.

 What kind of personas tend to be attracted into a sales funnel?

-Each business has it’s own unique ‘code’ to crack to figure out what the stages are in their sales funnel, and how typical buyers behave, and what is helpful in addressing or overcoming their concerns (‘sales objections’).
+Each business has it’s own unique ‘code’ to crack to figure out what the stages are in their sales funnel, how their target audience of buyers behave, and what is helpful in addressing or overcoming their concerns (‘sales objections’).